owncloud/music/README.md

 * MP3 (`audio/mpeg`)
 * Vorbis in OGG container (`audio/ogg`)
 * Opus in OGG container (`audio/ogg` or `audio/opus`)
-* All formats listed for your browser on [this table](https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats#Browser_compatibility)
+* WAV (`audio/wav`)
+* M4A (`audio/mp4`)
+* M4B (`audio/m4b`)

+_Note: The audio formats supported vary depending on the browser.
+Chrome and Firefox should be able to play all the formats listed above.
+All browsers should be able to play at least the MP3 files.

-_Note: it might be unable to play some particular files._
+_Note: It might be unable to play some particular files (on some browsers)._

-_Note: sometimes it might be unable to play all FLAC and MP3 files (especially in Firefox), in this case restarting the browser may help._

 ### Detail